vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

     [infectious diseases and vaccines section of the health profile](../profile-information/health-profile.md#infectious-diseases-and-vaccines)

+  * File the information leaflet in my health records and update the digital file I have for the document list

 * (recovery / documentation and processing) Reminder to check vaccine
   records: Four days after the vaccine appointment; if the record is not yet available, then remind again after three more days: